SkyeGameDev/xcube2d/README.md

 =======

 Adaption of xcube2d for CI517 assignment.

-Thenly change to the normal build process is copying the `templateMap/` directory to `build`
+The only change to the normal build process is copying the `templateMap/` directory to `build`

 ### Dependencies